robertmuth/awesome-new-tango-orchestras/README.md

 A collection of Tango Orchestras that had new releases after the year 2000, play music not too far away from the golden era style and cater to dancers.

+If you want to add or fix something in this document, send a pull request or file an issue.

 ## Directory

 Sort order is alphabetical after dropping all words like: